haorandd/M2oE2_load_forecast/code/GEFCom2014/README.md

 - **Weather station: 25 → 1**: average temperature across all 25 weather stations.
 - **Weather station: 25 → 3**: average temperatures of 3 station clusters derived from the 25 weather stations.

 All code files, checkpoints, result files, images, and the dataset zip are expected to be placed in the **same repository directory**.
 No additional subfolders are required.
+One example result plot is attached in GEFCom2014_monthly_details.pdf for reference.

 ---